121Unicorns/journal-backend/README.md

 # GETTING STARTED

-This web application was built using:
+This server was built using:

 * Node.js
 * JSON